-M. Meter Pedestals.
+L. Meter Pedestals.

 - 1. Apply Article 2523.03, C of the Standard Specifications and the following: - 2.
-Install meter pedestals and power connections in accordance with the contract documents, the manufacturer's recommendations, NEC, and all requirements of local electrical utility. - 3.
+Install meter pedestals and power connections in accordance with the contract documents, the manufacturer's recommendations, NEC, and all requirements of local electrical utility.
+Approval from the Engineer and local electrical utility is required prior to revising any power locations. - 3.
 Coordinate installations in advance as noted on the contract documents. - 4.
-Provide all conduit, breaker enclosures, circuit breakers, wiring and accessories, neutral bars and accessories, ground bars and accessories, terminations and grounding in the power source. - 5.
-Coordinate and schedule all locally required inspections of electrical work prior to putting a location into service. - 6.
+Provide all conduit, breaker enclosures, circuit breakers, wiring and accessories, neutral bars and accessories, ground bars and accessories, terminations and grounding in the power source.

+- 5. Coordinate and schedule all locally required inspections of electrical work prior to putting a location into service. - 6.
 Coordinate with the Engineer and power provider to request that electrical service at a device location be initiated.
+Complete and submit all new service applications to the local electrical utilities.